EntityJoke/entityjoke/README.md

-This is a Joke
+This is a Joke!
 ==============

-Your reaction when you see this framework!
+Your reaction when you see this framework.

+Entity Joke

 Issues:
 -----